Generating diffusions with fractional Brownian motion: Tightness of the rough driver as 0 eps

 \begin{proof} It suffices to note that we can assume that the kernels $K_e$ vanish outside of $[-2L,2L]$ since this does not affect the value of the integral.
-If we then replace $\alpha_+$ in \Cref{e:largeScale} by $\alpha_+ - \beta$, the graph becomes integrable by \eqref{e:largeScale2} and Proposition~\ref{prop:largeScale} applies.
-It remains to note that decreasing $\alpha_+(e)$ by $\beta$ has the effect of increasing the norm $\|\cdot\|_e$ by (at most) a factor $(2L)^\beta$, provided that we do consider functions supported in $[-2L,2L]$. \end{proof}
+If we then consider the graph identical to $\CG$, but with its labels replaced by $( \alpha_-, \alpha_+ - \beta)$, then \eqref{e:largeScale2} implies integrability for the new graph by \eref{e:largeScale}.
+The local integrability condition (regularity) still holds, so Proposition~\ref{prop:largeScale} applies.
+It remains to note that since $1 \le (L/|t|)^\beta\one_{1\le |t|\le L}$, decreasing $\alpha_+(e)$ by $\beta(e)$ in \eqref{Ke} has the effect of increasing the norm $\|\cdot\|_e$ by (at most) a factor $(2L)^{\beta(e)}$, provided that we do consider functions supported in $[-2L,2L]$. \end{proof}